 Increase in academic integrity violations reported during 2020-2021 academic year

 With in-person classes comes in-person test-taking—something many Cal Poly students have not experienced in over a year.
-The challenging circumstances of the COVID-19 pandemic put pressure on students and faculty […]
+The challenging circumstances of the COVID-19 pandemic put pressure on students and faculty to transition to an online learning format.
+Students said this change allowed increased flexibility in test-taking, and despite learning difficulties, overall GPAs increased over the […]

 Cal Poly student GPA jumped 7.8% during a virtual year